-The Reston Heights District consists of approximately 35 acres and is bounded on the north by the DAAR, on the east by development along Roland Clarke Place, on the south by Sunrise Valley Drive and on the west by Reston Parkway, as shown on Figure 34.
+The Reston Heights District consists of approximately 35 acres and is bounded on the north by the DAAR, on the east by development along Roland Clarke Place, on the south by Sunrise Valley Drive and on the west by Reston Parkway, as shown on Figure 60.

 Existing development includes the Reston International Center and the surrounding Reston Heights mixed-use development and the Reston Sheraton and the adjacent Reston Square mixed-use development.
 Other uses include a mix of retail and office uses in a low density commercial area oriented toward Sunrise Valley Drive.

+The district is planned for existing and approved uses and development intensities.
 The Reston Heights development that includes the Reston International Center is approved for a mix of uses to include office, residential, and retail uses at an approved intensity of 2.8 FAR.
 The Reston Square development is approved for a mixed use development including office, residential, hotel and retail at a 1.07 FAR and has largely been built as approved.